 In 1978 West Ham got relegated again but still won the FA Cup in 1980 (no club outside the top division in England since then has won the FA Cup).
 West Ham United have been pretty much consistent in the English Premier League and their glorious moment arrived in 2006 when they signed Carlos Tevez and Javier Mascherano from Corinthians, before making the FA Cup Final.

 The Hammers were relegated from the Premier League in the 2010-11 season under Avram Grant, but Sam Allardyce led them to an immediate return to the top flight via the playoffs.
-West Ham United fans though have been linked with several cases of hooliganism in the past.
-The club fosters volatile rivalries like Tottenham Hotspur, Arsenal and Chelsea.
+David Moyes took over in December 2019, for a second stint after a failed spell in 2017-18, and has presided over a more stable period, including several top-half finishes and European qualifications.

 - Second Division/Championship Champions (2): 1957–58, 1980–81